theunk51/100-Days-Challenge/programming.md

 - [ ] move to Java

 About the move to Java: I'm not saying thaht I know everything about python, becasue thaht is far from truw, but I have a solid foundation in it, so its okay to learn anther languange a get a solid foundation.
 As a get older I'm going to learn more anyway so I might as well do this soI have a solid knowledge.

+### Day 18 - Jan 18th
+Okay.
+So its been a while and I haven't been constitinelty updating this like a said I would but its better that I didn't.
+I an goung to start working on the codebase thath I wanted to create> I feel ike I need to use github more becasueit would be a better place storemy coude than repl.it.
+And  I think that I dont need a code base but more ofaplace whre i can keep my snippets and files stored.
+This is actually how is discoverd Gitpod.
+Its an IDE exstion of Github thath alows your to run adn test your code, adn when your done, it take you back to github.
+Aslo, i should learn how to use `.gitnore` bc it might be useful.Its just that GitHub and repl are both easily accessible, but repl is an IDE so it takes precedence over GitHub.
+    Anyway, I going to start subtly wroking on the  classroom thing along with cubo.